vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/vpn-tunnel/vpn-tunnel.md

 1. View the status of the VPN tunnel from the VK Cloud platform.

-    To do this, open the VPN page `vkcloud-client-vpn` in your personal account and go to the **Tunnel Settings** tab.
+    To do this, open the VPN page `vkcloud-client-vpn` in your management console and go to the **Tunnel Settings** tab.
 The VPN must be in `ACTIVE` status.

 1. Create a firewall rule group `icmp` to allow ICMP traffic.